Social wasp fast facts

 They find sweet nectar in flowers, but as they have short tongues they cannot reach the nectaries of some flowers.
 It is at this time of year that wasps become a nuisance to man if they discover our sweet foods such as sugar, jam, ice cream, etc. In northern Europe wasps do not store food in their nests.

-The larvae (see above right) are carnivorous eating chewed up bits of insects fed to them by adult wasps.
+The larvae (above) are carnivorous eating chewed up bits of insects fed to them by adult wasps.
 In return the grubs exude a sweet secretion in their saliva which is lapped up by the adult wasps.
 This is why in early summer the wasp is the gardener's friend as it clears her plants of many pests.

-The Vespula vulgaris queen on the right and below is 16 - 19 mm long, (right and below right).
+The Vespula vulgaris queen above and below is 16 - 19 mm long.
 The nest is started by the queen, and is about the size of a walnut. and contains 10 - 12 hexagonal cells.
 The queen then lays an egg in each cell.
 The cells point downwards, but the egg is partially stuck to the side, so it does not fall out.
 On average each cell is used twice.

 Adults are vegetarian eating any sugary liquid, but mainly sugary liquid exuded from the grubs and nectar from flowers.
 Vespula vulgaris workers (females) are 11 - 44 mm long, and the males are 13 - 17 mm long.
 In the U. K. the first adult workers emerge around the end of May.